-His coat comes in 8 recognized colors including brindle, blue fawn, fawn, grey fawn, liver, red fawn, white, and also his most recognizable color being the light biscuit with the black facial mask.
-There is also a variety of other markings that his coat can take which is outlined in the above breed standard.
+His coat comes in 8 recognized colors, including brindle, blue fawn, fawn, grey fawn, liver, red fawn, and white, and also his most recognizable color is the light biscuit with the black facial mask.
+There are also various other markings that his coat can take, which are outlined in the above breed standard.

 Additionally, if he is not used on a farm to protect a flock, many owners comment that they will find him protecting the youngest family members and other family pets.
-This can cause issues within a family environment, because whilst he may have good intentions, overprotectiveness of any family member can be dangerous and should be avoided at all costs.
+This can cause issues within a family environment because while he may have good intentions, the overprotectiveness of any family member can be dangerous and should be avoided at all costs.
 Of course, early and successful training at a young age will help to deter this behavior.

-The Anatolian Shepherd requires much more intense training than the average dog, and as such he is not suited to first time dog owners.
-Ideally, if you have little experience with Anatolian Shepherds, or similar flock guardian dogs, then it would be very useful to seek help from a professional dog trainer with experience in this breed as conventional dog training methods will not work with this guy.
+The Anatolian Shepherd requires much more intense training than the average dog, and he is not suited to first-time dog owners.
+Ideally, if you have little experience with Anatolian Shepherds or similar flock guardian dogs, then it would be very useful to seek help from a professional dog trainer with experience in this breed, as conventional dog training methods will not work with this guy.
 He needs a firm pack leader who he can look up to.

-The Anatolian Shepherd matures at the age of 2, and his guarding tendencies aren’t fully developed until then, as such as a puppy he may not exhibit the strong guarding tendencies that we have outlined in this article, but do not worry, they will develop naturally.
+The Anatolian Shepherd matures at the age of two, and his guarding tendencies aren’t fully developed until then, so as a puppy, he may not exhibit the strong guarding tendencies that we have outlined in this article, but do not worry, they will develop naturally.
 He does not require any training to be a flock guardian as he will naturally become this.

-The Anatolian Shepherd is sensitive to anesthesia, so before he undergoes any treatment at the Veterinarian be sure to remind him of this.
-Whilst he will probably know this, the Anatolian Shepherd is a rare breed and as such the Veterinarian may have never dealt with one before.
+The Anatolian Shepherd is sensitive to anesthesia, so before he undergoes any treatment at the veterinarian, be sure to remind him of this.
+While he will probably know this, the Anatolian Shepherd is a rare breed, and the vet may have never dealt with one before.

 Anatolian Shepherds hunt for themselves when they are guarding their flock, so don’t be surprised if he catches a small animal in your backyard if he is feeling a little hungry.

-Generally, he should be brushed several times a week in order to keep his coat in a manageable order, and to prevent his shedding hair from clustering up in your home.
-During the spring and summer months his shedding intensifies and so you will find yourself brushing him every day in order to keep his coat manageable.
-Of course, if he is a ranch worker then he will need brushing much less than this.
+Generally, he should be brushed several times a week to keep his coat in a manageable order and to prevent his shedding hair from clustering up in your home.
+During the spring and summer months, his shedding intensifies, and so you will find yourself brushing him every day to keep his coat manageable.
+Of course, if he is a ranch worker, then he will need brushing much less than this.

 As a dog who is naturally out and about for most of the day, he will come into contact with parasites and fleas, so it is important to keep up to date with his vaccines and yearly checkups.
-Other grooming habits such as nail clipping and ear cleansing are the same as any other dog, just be sure to check him over weekly.
+Other grooming habits, such as nail clipping and ear cleaning, are the same as any other dog.
+Just be sure to check him over weekly.

 As Family Pets